Gordon's Gin: In popular culture

-According to an eyewitness account by Jack Thayer, cited in A Night to Remember (book) by Walter Lord, a passenger of the RMS Titanic "drained" a bottle of Gordon's Gin and survived the sinking on 15 April 1912.
+According to an eyewitness account by Jack Thayer, cited in the book A Night to Remember (1955) by Walter Lord, a first-class passenger of the RMS Titanic "drained" a bottle of Gordon's Gin and survived the sinking on 15 April 1912.

-Gordon's Gin is specified by name in the recipe for the Vesper Cocktail given by James Bond in Ian Fleming's 1953 novel Casino Royale.
+Gordon's Gin is specified by name in the recipe for the Vesper Cocktail given by James Bond in Ian Fleming's debut novel Casino Royale (1953).

 Gordon's was Ernest Hemingway's favourite gin, which he claimed could "fortify, mollify and cauterize practically all internal and external injuries".

-In the movie The African Queen Katharine Hepburn's character pours Humphrey Bogart's entire crate of Gordon's bottles into the river and floats away from the empties.
+In the adventure film The African Queen (1951), Katharine Hepburn's character pours Humphrey Bogart's entire crate of Gordon's bottles into the river and floats away from the empties.

-In the 14th episode of the anime series Transformers: Super God Masterforce, towards the end of the episode, a hospital patient reveals that he snuck in a bottle of Gordon's Gin and the label was in its export colors.
+In the 14th episode of the anime series Transformers: Super-God Masterforce, towards the end of the episode, a hospital patient reveals that he snuck in a bottle of Gordon's Gin and the label was in its export colors.

-In the film The Sting, Paul Newman's character pretends to drink Gordon’s Gin from a bottle surreptitiously filled with water, whilst playing cards with Robert Shaw's character.
+In the caper film The Sting (1973), Paul Newman's character pretends to drink Gordon's Gin from a bottle surreptitiously filled with water, whilst playing cards with Robert Shaw's character.

-In the film The Big Heat, Gloria Grahame's character mixes a cocktail with Gordon's Gin.
+In the film noir crime film The Big Heat (1953), Gloria Grahame's character mixes a cocktail with Gordon's Gin.

+In Sir Alfred Hitchcock's crime thriller film Blackmail (1929), Anny Ondra's character wanders the streets and sees several neon signs, including two for Gordon's Gin.
+The first is a two-sided sign on a corner building that has a cocktail shaker pouring into a martini glass flanked by "Gordon's – White for Purity" and "Gordon's London Gin – The Heart of a Good Cocktail".
+After that, another sign shows a vigorous shaker with "ons" (the "Gord" is off-screen) to its left, "Gin" to its right, "Heart of a" above, and "Good Cocktail" below.
+The shaker then transforms into a hand holding a dagger that is making a stabbing motion in the same cadence as the shaking container.

-In the children's classic Danny, the Champion of the World by Roald Dahl, the main character and his best school-chum unwittingly catch their headmaster refilling what they'd always thought was a water-glass from a bottle of Gordon's Gin.
+In the children's novel Danny, the Champion of the World (1975) by Roald Dahl, the main character and his best school-chum unwittingly catch their headmaster refilling what they'd always thought was a water-glass from a bottle of Gordon's Gin.
 The two boys privately discuss the matter afterwards, and agree to keep quiet about the man's being an alcoholic, since their headmaster has always been good to them.